BELWARE-GmbH/Documentation-Website-MD/content/en-us/_index.md

         subtitlePosition: center
         image: images/connector365banner.png
         color: "#000000"
-        description: In the Connector 365 section you will find the documentation for our solutions from BC 15 onPrem, as well as SaaS.
+        description: In the Connector 365 section you will find the documentation for our solutions from BC 15 OnPrem, as well as SaaS.
         button:
           name: To Connector 365
           link: apps